-The City of O'Fallon, IL entered into a contract with Ballard\King & Associates (B\K) to complete a feasibility study for an indoor community recreation center.
+The City of O'Fallon, IL entered into a contract with BallardKing & Associates (BK) to complete a feasibility study for an indoor community recreation center.
 The primary components of the study include; market analysis, public input in the form of stakeholder meetings and public meeting, partnership assessment, program validation and an operations plan.
 An over-riding goal of this facility is for it to operating in a business-like fashion covering 100% of operating expenses and a portion of debt service.

-Demographic Summary & Market Review
+Demographics Summary & Market Review

-The primary service area for the study was identified as the City of O'Fallon and the Village of Shiloh, of which there is a cooperative agreement with recreation services.
-A larger secondary service area was identified that roughly equates to a 20-minute drive time from a central point in the City.
+The primary service area of the study is the City of O'Fallon and the Village of Shiloh, of which there is a cooperative agreement with recreation services.
+A larger secondary service area that roughly equates to a 20-minute drive time from a central point in the City.

-The median age and median income in the primary service area are favorable for an indoor recreation center, which is to say the median age is lower than the national number and median household income is higher.
-Both of those factors point to a high level of participation at an indoor facility and ability to pay for services.
-The median age increases and the median income level decreases in the secondary service area, pointing to the need to program to all age and income levels if attracting those participants is important to the overall operation.
+The median age and median income in the primary service area are favorable for an indoor recreation center.
+The median age is lower than the national number which points to families and youth, primary users of indoor facilities, and median household income is higher, which leads to the ability to pay for services.
+Both of those factors indicate a high level of participation at an indoor facility and ability to pay for services.
+The median age increases and the median income level decreases in the secondary service area, pointing to the need to program to all age and income levels if attracting those participants is critical to the overall operation.

 The household budget expenditures and recreation expenditures spending potential indexes are greater than the state and national numbers.
-This is particularly important for the City as it points to a willingness to pay for recreation services, but it also means that those dollars are currently being spent.
+These indexes are of particular importance for the City as it points to a willingness to pay for recreation services, but it also means that those dollars are currently spent.

 The age distribution in the primary and secondary service area further underscores the lower median age in the primary and higher median age in the secondary.
 It is also important to note that the majority of age categories identified in the market analysis point to growth.
-The focus of an indoor community recreation center in the City should focus on addressing the facility and programmatic needs of the whole community and full age spectrum.
-There is a significant Black population in both the primary and secondary service area and this is of important note.
-B\K uses participation statistics from the National Sporting Goods Association (NSGA) to determine participation levels and according to the NSGA there are varying rates of participation within the Black and Hispanic communities.
+The focus of an indoor community recreation center in the City should concentrate on addressing the facility and programmatic needs of the whole community and full age spectrum.
+There is a significant Black population in both the primary and secondary service area, and this is of important note.
+BK uses participation statistics from the National Sporting Goods Association (NSGA) to determine participation levels and according to the NSGA, there are varying rates of involvement within the Black and Hispanic communities.

-Using the information from the NSGA, B\K was able to develop a unique participation percentage for the primary service area.
-That percentage is based on an average of the rates of participation using age distribution, income level, region of the country and the national number.
-The sports that were identified are common activities that could take place in a full-service community recreation center.
-The top four activities in terms of rate of participation were; exercise walking, exercising w/ equipment, swimming and aerobic exercising.
+Using the information from the NSGA, BK was able to develop unique participation percentages for the primary service area.
+Those percentages are an average of the rates of participation using age distribution, income level, a region of the country and the national number.
+The sports identified are typical activities that could take place in a full-service community recreation center.
+The top four activities regarding the rate of participation were; exercise walking, exercising w/ equipment, swimming, and aerobic exercising.
 Facility components that address those activities are common in a community recreation center, as they address a broad age spectrum.